gcmt-group/sod/README.md

 # Parameters for bulk modulus variation with x: bm0, bm1, bb (GPa)
 150 150 0
 ```
-This allows a simple linear interpolation of the equilibrium volumes and bulk moduli between the solid solution endmembers.
-A quadratic interpolation is also possible by using non-zero values of the bowing parameters bv and/or bb.
+This setting leads to a simple linear interpolation of the equilibrium volumes and bulk moduli between the solid solution endmembers.
+A quadratic interpolation is also possible by using non-zero values of the bowing parameters $bv$ and/or $bb$.
 This functionality has not been well tested yet.
 If interested in using this correction scheme, please contact the SOD developers for further information.

 ## Averaging spectra